alucardthefish/CodeNowHere/README.md

 To get the code, build, and install the CLI app; follow the commands below:

-## How to download and build on linux
+## How to download and build on Linux

 <pre>
 git clone https://github.com/alucardthefish/CodeNowHere.git